HAIChart: Human and AI Paired Visualization System: Experiments

-\stab (1) {As shown in Table~\ref{tab:multi-turn_results}, \sys improves visualization recommendations through user feedback.
-After two rounds of interaction, P@10 increased from 55\% to 68.8\%, outperforming LLM4Vis+ and Voyager2 by 3.5\% and 23.1\%, respectively. \sys's visualization hints guide users efficiently, unlike Voyager2's manual exploration.
-LLM4Vis+ requires time-consuming natural language queries and domain knowledge.
-DeepEye, which achieved 48.7\% in the first round, lacks multi-turn recommendation support and does not improve with additional interactions.}
+\stab (1) As shown in Table~\ref{tab:multi-turn_results}, \sys improves visualization recommendations through user feedback.
+After two rounds of interactions, P@10 increased from 55\% to 68.8\%, outperforming LLM4Vis+ and Voyager2 by 3.5\% and 23.1\%, respectively.
+Unlike Voyager2's manual exploration and LLM4Vis+'s time-consuming natural language queries, \sys's hints guide users efficiently.
+DeepEye, achieving 48.7\% in the first round, lacks multi-turn recommendation support and does not improve with additional interactions.